-Imagine two people who you have never met before approach you and tell you it is time for your shower and they are going to help you.
+Imagine you are at work and two people who you have never met before approach you and tell you it is time for your shower.
 You are unable to communicate in a way that can be understood, although you try.
 The two people aren't listening to you and say you're not making any sense to them.
 They take you by the arm and try to walk you out of the room you are in.